-Disclosures which an entity has to give about the date when the financial statements were approved for issue and about events after the reporting period
+- (b) the disclosures that an entity should give about the date when the financial statements were approved for issue and about events after the reporting period.

-Event occurring after the reporting period are defined as ‘events which occur between the end of the reporting date and the date when the financial statements are approved by the Board of Directors in case of a company’ and ‘by the corresponding authority in case of any other entity for issue.
+MeaningEvents after the reporting period are those events, favourable and unfavourable, that occur between the end of the reporting period and the date when the financial statements are approved by the Board of Directors in case of a company, and, by the corresponding approving authority in case of any other entity for issue.
 Two types of events can be identified:

-Adjusting events – Those that provide evidence of conditions that existed at the end of the reporting period (adjusting events after the reporting period); and
+- (a) those that provide evidence of conditions that existed at the end of the reporting period (adjusting events after the reporting period); and

-Non-Adjusting events – Those that are indicative of conditions that arose after the reporting period (non-adjusting events after the reporting period).
+- (b) those that are indicative of conditions that arose after the reporting period (non-adjusting events after the reporting period).